Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-This year, 2012, the disappearance day of Srila Sanatana Gosvami is on July 3rd.
-Because this date is the same as Guru-purnima, we are sending out this lecture today, and tomorrow we will send the lecture in glorification of Sri Guru.
+This year, 2017, the disappearance day of Srila Sanatana Gosvami is on July 8th and 9th (see calendar).
 The lecture below, on the sixth verse of Sri Vilap-kusumanjali, was given in Vrndavana in 1991.
 Although it may look to you like a published book, it is actually his lecture:]

 vairagya—renunciation; yug—enriched with; bhakti—devotion; rasam—nectarean taste; prayatnaih—carefully; apayayan—made drink; mam—me; anabhipsum—unwilling; andham—blind; krpa—of mercy; ambudhih—an ocean; yah—who; para—of others; duhkha—misery; duhkhi—was sorry; sanatanah—Sanatana Gosvami; tam—him; prabhum—lord; asrayami—I take shelter.

 I take shelter of my lord and master, Sri Sanatana Gosvami, who is an ocean of compassion and who always feels sorry for the suffering of others.
 Although I was unwilling and blinded by ignorance, he diligently made me drink the nectar of devotion laced with renunciation.